Tehhs/notebook/README.md

 * http as many requests as possible
 * Youtube-music sync to spotify sessions
 * revamp website
 * Process tracker / game tracker / activity tracker
+* Hold down on a word to replace it with a simpiler word